raganwald-deprecated/homoiconic/2008-11-28/you_cant_be_serious.md

 **it**

 The third abbreviation is a special case.
 If there is only one parameter, you can use `_` (the underscore) without naming it.
 This is often called the "hole" or pronounced "it."
-If you use "it," then `Strig#to_proc` doesn't try to infer any more parameters, so this can help you write things like:
+If you use "it," then `String#to_proc` doesn't try to infer any more parameters, so this can help you write things like:

 	multirec(
 	  '_.kind_of?(Numeric)',